RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 This again works perfectly.
 But why stop there?
 This solution only works when you have your Datomic username and password set as environment variables.
-Instead, we could have a fallback option.
+Instead, we could fallback to prompting the user for the credentials.
 Borrowing and adapting some code from [Adzerk's bootlaces][adzerk-bootlaces], we can provide a reasonable fallback experience.